Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/02-Channelizer-Using-Vitis-Libraries/README.md

 ![figure16](images/channelizer_hw_emu.png)

-You can meausre throughput by inspecting the traces.
-The design processes eight transforms, each with 4k samples in 13.7 µs.
-Throughput = 8 x 4096 / 13.7 = 2390 Msps.
+You can measure throughput by inspecting the traces.
+The design processes eight transforms, each with 4k samples in 13.584 µs.
+Throughput = 8 x 4096 / 13.584 = 2412 Msps.

 ![figure17](images/channelizer_hw_emu_trace.png)